-Poole Wheelers was established on 10th November 1926, and is currently celebrating 90 years of existence!
+Poole Wheelers was established on 10th November 1926.

-Poole Wheelers are very lucky to have a detailed record of our early club history, in the form of Harold Cribb’s memoirs, which covers the period from the club’s formation on 10th November 1926 through to 1986, and a more recent history written to cover the 1990s and part of the 2000s.
+We are very lucky to have a detailed record of our early club history, in the form of Harold Cribb’s memoirs (pictured right inset, at the clubs Diamond Jubilee ceremony with Jack Jeffries, the club President at the time 1986), which covers the period from the club’s formation on 10th November 1926 through to 1986, and a more recent history written to cover the 1990s and part of the 2000s.

 You can view complete race stats and past trophy winners on our results website.

 2020 – Covid-19

 From March onwards, all club events, races and group rides have been cancelled in line with Government and British Cycling guidelines.
 It is doubtful that any real-life racing will go ahead this year.
 Many club members have been getting involved with online Virtual Racing via Zwift organised by British Cycling Southern Region.
 To start with, all club members were asked to refrain from any group riding other than with people from their household and gradually, as the restrictions are eased… the club will look to implement the successful group rides, as that option becomes safe for everyone to take part in.

 2019 – Poole Wheelers Wins Cycling Weekly Club of the Year!